Bigscreen Beyond #

 #

-You may need these udev rules (ie: in /etc/udev/rules.d/) for full functionality.
+Depending on your use case, you may need udev rules for full functionality.

 # Bigscreen Beyond